 FMC advisory fees for the Lockwood / Pershing TAMP are charged within the TAMP quarterly in advance, based on the market value of the client's TAMP account on the first business day of April, July, October and January.
-FMC's advisory fees are collected within a lump sum charge to the account which also includes, the FMS service fee (with the exception of Retirement Plan accounts), the TAMP Manager's fees and the sponsor/platform fees.
+FMC's advisory fees are collected within a lump sum charge to the account which also includes, the TAMP Manager's fees and the sponsor/platform fees.
 Fees for partial quarters at the commencement or termination of a TAMP are prorated.